Quickstart

 ```

 For one-call `request + execute`, set `autoExecute: true` on the request.
+The response comes back with status `EXECUTED` and an `execution` object carrying `txHash` and `explorerUrl`.
 It works with any key that has `payments:execute`, which the standard preset includes.

 ## Verify in the dashboard